 In my opinion Campbell would be the best choice for Scratchman as he would be able to inject enough humour into the role.
 Part of what makes Scratchman such an effective villain is his twisted sense of humour.
-Campbell has a real talent for being able to blend overt horror and comedy together almost like no other angle.
+Campbell has a real talent for being able to blend overt horror and comedy together.

 When he wants too Campbell can be menacing as seen in Ash Vs Evil Dead when his evil counterpart brutally murders and taunts Amanda Fisher, or in Army of Darkness where the evil version of Ash rapes Shelia!
 (Which may be the most disturbing moment in any of the Evil Dead movies.)

 Also its known that Tom Baker wanted Vincent Price to play the original Scratchman.
 Price even expressed interest in the role.
-Thus it would make sense to get another legendary horror actor to play it today.
+It would seem fitting with this in mind to get another legendary horror actor to play it today.